C0D1UM/best-practices/interview.md

                                    *
 ```

+4. (Python specific) In Python, what is the difference between `else` and `finally` in exception handling?

 ## Medium
 1. Write a program that finds all prime numbers up to n for input n.
 **Example Output:**